 - Receipts submitted for reimbursement will be subject to a firm deadline, which will be outlined in correspondence if the project is approved.

 - Only original receipts will be accepted for reimbursement.

 - Alcohol and alcohol permits are not allowable expenses.

 - CCSL will only fund capital assets (ex: equipment or furniture) in exceptional circumstances.
 Decisions will be based on how the asset will impact students after the project’s completion.

-- Honouraria must be paid directly by the university to the individual providing the service.
-Honouraria cannot be claimed as an expense for reimbursement by the student or student group.
+- An honorarium must be paid directly by the university to the individual providing the service.
+The honorarium cannot be claimed as an expense for reimbursement by a student or student group.

 - Travel expenses will be supported in accordance with university guidelines.
 Click here for a link to the university travel policy.

-- A final 1-2 page summary report will be required from all approved projects, including how the funding was used, a complete financial statement and a description of the impact on student life.
+- A final 1-2 page summary report will be required from all approved projects, describing how the funding was used, the project’s impact on student life and a complete financial statement, including all the projects actual expenses and sources of revenue.